 Wet basement?
 Basement waterproofing from inside

-Another method of re-directing water away from a leaky basement is an interior waterproofing solution.
+Another method of redirecting water away from a leaky basement is an interior waterproofing solution.

 For wet basements, Interior waterproofing doesn’t cost as much.
-Some homeowners opt both for interior and exterior waterproofing – they don’t want to take any chances with water leaks or flooding, and want that extra layer of protection.
+Some homeowners opt both for interior and exterior waterproofing – they don’t want to take any chances with water leaks or flooding and want that extra layer of protection.

 It could be a problem where constant rain or snowmelts over-saturate the soil and apply pressure to the foundation walls.
-Or it could be a situation where the water table below the concrete basement floor is rising, in part because of heavier rainfall.
+Or it could be a situation where the water table below the concrete basement floor is rising, in part because of more substantial rainfall.
 That in turn puts pressure on the floor, causing water leaks through the floor or the area where the floor meets the wall.

 Water and moisture in the basement will only get worse if it’s ignored.
-Over time it will lead to mould and mildew, and with that serious health issues – headaches, fatigue, coughing, throat and eye irritation, nasal congestion, skin problems, and fever.
+Over time it will lead to mould and mildew, and with that severe health issues – headaches, fatigue, coughing, throat and eye irritation, nasal congestion, skin problems, and fever.